vtsukur/take-a-REST/README.md

 ## Prerequisites

+Project was tested on IntelliJ IDEA 13.1.3 on Windows and Mac OS X.

-Install required plugins:
+Required plugins:
 * [Lombok](http://plugins.jetbrains.com/plugin/6317?pr=idea)

 You may also enable built-in *Tomcat and TomEE Integration* plugin to run Apache Tomcat directly from IntelliJ IDEA.

-## Setup
+## General Project Setup

  * Open IntelliJ IDEA.
  * Import Gradle project using *File > Import Project* menu: